Chronic obstructive pulmonary disease: PDE4 inhibitors

 Phosphodiesterase-4 inhibitors (PDE4 inhibitors) are anti-inflammatories that improve lung function and reduce exacerbations in moderate to severe illness.
-Roflumilast is a PDE4 inhibitor used orally once daily to reduce inflammation, it has no direct bronchodilatory effects.
+Roflumilast is a PDE4 inhibitor used orally once daily to reduce inflammation; it has no direct bronchodilatory effects.
 It is essentially used in treating those with chronic bronchitis along with systemic corticosteroids.
 Reported adverse effects of roflumilast appear early in treatment, become less with continued treatment and are reversible.
-One effect is dramatic weight loss and its use is to be avoided in underweight people.
+One effect is dramatic weight loss, and its use is to be avoided in underweight people.
 It is also advised to be used with caution in those who have depression.

 Other medications

-Long-term preventive use of antibiotics, specifically those from the macrolide class such as erythromycin, reduce the frequency of exacerbations in those who have two or more a year.
-This practice may be cost effective in some areas of the world.
+Long-term preventive use of antibiotics, specifically those from the macrolide class such as erythromycin, reduces the frequency of exacerbations in those who have two or more a year.
+This practice may be cost-effective in some areas of the world.
 Concerns include the potential for antibiotic resistance and side effects including hearing loss, tinnitus and changes to the heart rhythm known as long QT syndrome.

 Methylxanthines such as theophylline are widely used.
 Theophylline is seen to have a mild bronchodilatory effect in stable COPD.
-Inspiratory muscle function is seen to be improved but the causal effect is unclear.
+Inspiratory muscle function is seen to be improved, but the causal effect is unclear.
 Theophylline is seen to improve breathlessness when used as an add-on to salmeterol.
-All instances of improvement have been reported using sustained release preparations.
+All instances of improvement have been reported using sustained-release preparations.
 Methylxanthines are not recommended for use in exacerbations due to adverse effects.

-Mucolytics may help to reduce exacerbations in some people with chronic bronchitis; noticed by less hospitalization and less days of disability in one month.
+Mucolytics may help to reduce exacerbations in some people with chronic bronchitis, as noticed by fewer hospitalizations and fewer days of disability in one month.
 Erdosteine is recommended by NICE.
 GOLD also supports the use of some mucolytics that are advised against when inhaled corticosteroids are being used and singles out erdosteine as having good effects regardless of corticosteroid use.
-Erdosteine also has antioxidant properties but there is not enough evidence to support the general use of antioxidants.
+Erdosteine also has antioxidant properties, but there is not enough evidence to support the general use of antioxidants.
 Erdosteine has been shown to significantly reduce the risk of exacerbations, shorten their duration and hospital stays.

 Cough medicines are not recommended.
 Beta blockers are not contraindicated for those with COPD and should only be used where there is concomitant cardiovascular disease.

 Recent studies show that metformin plays a role in reducing systemic inflammation by reducing biomarker levels that are increased during COPD exacerbations.